ReddyLab/CRADLE/README.md

 .
 .
 ```
-* The 1st-3rd columns(chr, start, end): genomic coordiantes
+* The 1st-3rd columns (chr, start, end): genomic coordiantes
-* The 4th,5th colum (score, strand): not applicable in CRADLE
+* The 4th,5th column (score, strand): not applicable in CRADLE
-* The 6th colum (effectSize):  effect size calculated by subtracting the mean of experimental read counts from the mean of control read counts.
+* The 6th column (effectSize):  effect size calculated by subtracting the mean of experimental read counts from the mean of control read counts.
-* The 7th colum (inputCount):  the mean of control read counts.
+* The 7th column (inputCount):  the mean of control read counts.
-* The 8th colum (outputCount):  the mean of experimental read counts.
+* The 8th column (outputCount):  the mean of experimental read counts.
-* The 9-10th colum (-log(pvalue), -log(qvalue)):  -log10 of p value and q value.
+* The 9-10th columns (-log(pvalue), -log(qvalue)):  -log10 of p value and q value.
 If a p value is zero, we used the maximum of -log(pvalue) values out of the total peaks.
 The same applies for q values.
 * The 11th column: Cohen's D, standarized effect size.
 This column will have 'nan' values in the case where there is only one replicate in either -ctrlbw or -expbw.
 * The 12th column: peusdo log2 fold change.
 This value is calculated by adding an constant to `inputCount` and `outputCount` to make the resulting values positive.
 The constant is determined by taking the max(normalizedInputCount-inputCount, normalizedOutputCount-outputCount).
 Here, normalizedInputCount and normalizedOutputCount are calculated by using normalized observed control bigwigs and experimental bigwigs—those bigwigs are from optional arguments called -normCtrlbw and -normExpbw, respectively.